ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `equippedEvent` / `unequippedEvent`

 Usually equipment are attached one at a time.
 However, in some cases you may want multiple equipment to behave as a single unit, such as a pair of boxing gloves.
 This example shows how to have a secondary equipment piece that attaches and detaches alongside a primary piece.
-Itï¿½s not enough to listen only to the `equippedEvent`, the `unequippedEvent` must also be mirrored because in some games the equipment may be dropped or put away in the inventory.
+It’s not enough to listen only to the `equippedEvent`, the `unequippedEvent` must also be mirrored because in some games the equipment may be dropped or put away in the inventory.
 This script expects to be the child of the primary equipment, with the secondary equipment as its sibling.

 ```lua
 local primaryEquipment = script.parent